All a man needs out of life is a place to sit ‘n’ spit in the fire.

 As well you may know, I’ve been experimenting with coffee cherries; from fruit to roast.
 It has been fun to see how much work goes into a simple cup of joe.
 It’s mind boggling how complex the whole process is.
 There are infinite opportunities for failure throughout, and you never know how a cup will turn out.
 How late did the cherries mature?
 Did they ferment too long?
 Did they dry too slow?
 How was the roast?
 Too hot?
 Too short?
 Too long?
 Not long enough?
 Was the brew water temperature too hot, not hot enough?
 How long did it steep?
 My goodness, and to top it off, it seems that the the particulars of the bean, our little diva bean, require all those variables to be adequate to her liking.

+Also, with the proper cold room installation can ensure that coffee cherries and beans are kept at optimal temperatures, preserving their quality and flavor.
+For businesses looking for effective cold storage solutions, exploring the benefits of a freezer room can be invaluable, click here for more information.
 The cup of coffee is always good, I’ve found, but always different.
 It’s frustrating and wonderful.
 If you’re looking to explore a variety of coffee experiences without worrying about the intricacies of the brewing process, consider trying a coffee subscription service.
+Alternatively, for those who want expertly crafted cocktails without the hassle, mixologist hire can ensure every drink is perfectly tailored to your taste.

 My Choice – A Logical Fallacy